Get

 Dogster_Website dividers_v1_Jan 18 2024-01-TEST

 The Cane Corso is a wonderful dog breed, but they’re not for everyone.
 They can be stubborn dogs, and their powerful bodies may make them difficult to manage without proper training.
 Introductions to other dogs and visitors from a young age, as well as a strict training schedule, can help properly socialize your Cane Corso and ensure that your dog is well-trained and manageable.
-Due to their breeding background as guardian dogs, a poorly trained Cane Corso can be a problem that is difficult to handle.
+Due to their breeding background as guardian dogs, a poorly trained Cane Corso can be a serious problem.

 Related Reads: